Understanding Gross Vehicle Weight Rating

 In this example, the math looks like this:

-You can safely add 1155 pounds to the Tacoma.
+You can safely add 1155 pounds to this 3rd Gen Tacoma model.

 That sounds like a lot, but it's less than you think.
 Think through this example:

-• You want to add a recovery winch, which means you need to upgrade the front bumper.
+- You want to add a recovery winch, which means you need to upgrade the front bumper.
 You can choose a solid steel bumper with a winch cradle.
-Steel is strong but heavy.
+Steel is strong, but heavy.
 Depending on the design, you can expect a steel bumper to weigh about 175lbs, give or take.
 Or you can install a Hi-Lite Series Overland Front Bumper from Backwoods Adventure Mods that is built using a hybrid of aluminum and steel.
-This sweet-looking, lightweight, super strong bumper protects your vehicle and weighs only 80lbs.
+This sweet-looking, lightweight, super strong bumper protects your vehicle and only weighs around 80lbs (plus you'll lose around 40lbs removing your stock bumper, so the actual impact on your payload is only around 40lbs)!

-• You're also considering a few other mods, such as auxiliary lighting, skid plates, and possibly even a rear bumper.
-Maybe you also want a tonneau cover or a truck bed cover to keep your gear stowed safely away and out of the rain, snow, and dust.
+- You're also likely considering a few other mods, such as auxiliary lighting, skid plates, and possibly even a rear bumper.
+Maybe you also want a roof rack or a bed rack to keep your gear stowed safely away and easily accessible.
 All these modifications add weight to your vehicle, and that weight adds up fast.
 You could totally max out the GVWR of your Tacoma before packing any food, dry clothing, or a sleeping bag.

 Sure, your truck will handle the max just fine on straight paved roads, but what about when rock-crawling up a steep incline?
 In addition, it's never really a good idea to max out the GVWR.
 Experts recommend staying within 80% of the maximum safe weights.